Paymenter/Paymenter/README.md

 - Easily customizable
 - Pay intergration with: Stripe, PayPal, Mollie and more
 - Server intergration with: Pterodactyl, Virtualizor, Virtfusion and more
-- Automatticly bill your customers
+- Automatically bill your customers
 - Built in support center

 ## Wanna take a look?